AndyShiue/Ende-readme/README.md

 # Functions

-Functions are the simplest concept that has the ability to encapsulate information in functional programming languages; functions are terms.
+Functions are the simplest concept that has the ability to encapsulate information in functional programming languages; function calls are terms.
+The declaration of a function is an *item*.
+Items are basically some construct that can appear at the top level of the source code.

 Every application needs to have an entry, traditionally called `main`.
 In Ende, `main` is a function of type `() -> Unit`.
 That is, a function that accepts no inputs and returns nothing.